 - Differential pressure sensor to measure filter life

-- Twelve 360-degree rotating nozzles with a velocity of 20 to 25 m/s
+- Eleven 360-degree rotating nozzles with a velocity of 20 to 25 m/s

 After learning about the hazards of compressed air cleaning, are you ready to put this tool to the test?
 Contact us to learn more about the air shower!